GaussianFormer3D: Multi-Modal Gaussian-based Semantic Occupancy Prediction with 3D Deformable Attention: Method

-where $\mathbf{\Sigma}$, $\mathbf{R}$ and $\mathbf{S}$ denote the covariance matrix, rotation matrix and scale matrix, respectively. $\rm{diag}(\cdot)$ is the diagonal matrix construction function and $\rm{q2r}(\cdot)$ is the quaternion-to-rotation transformation function.
+where $\mathbf{\Sigma}$, $\mathbf{R}$ and $\mathbf{S}$ denote the covariance matrix, rotation matrix and scale matrix. $\rm{diag}(\cdot)$ is the diagonal matrix construction and $\rm{q2r}(\cdot)$ is the quaternion-to-rotation transformation.
 By summing the contributions of all Gaussians at location $\mathbf{x}$, the occupancy prediction can be formulated as:

-Gaussian-to-voxel splatting module is designed to only aggregate Gaussians within a neighborhood of the targeted voxel instead of querying all Gaussians in a scene to improve efficiency and reduce unnecessary computation and storage~\cite{gaussianformer}.
+The Gaussian-to-voxel splatting module is designed to only aggregate Gaussians within the neighborhood of a targeted voxel instead of querying all Gaussians in a scene to improve efficiency and reduce unnecessary computation and storage~\cite{gaussianformer}.
 Thus, \cref{eq: weighted summation} can be furthur approximated by replacing $N_g$ with $N_g(\mathbf{x})$, where $N_g(\mathbf{x})$ is the number of neighboring Gaussians at location $\mathbf{x}$.
 During training, the Gaussian-based occupancy model is trained in an end-to-end manner, supervised by the ground truth semantic occupancy label \mbox{$\mathbf{\bar{O}}\in \mathcal{C}^{X\times Y\times Z}$}.
-Both cross entropy loss $L_{ce}$ and the lovasz-softmax loss $L_{lov}$~\cite{lovasz} are used for supervision.
+Both cross entropy loss $L_{ce}$ and the lovasz-softmax loss $L_{lov}$ are used for optimization.